pfdubois/BridgeBidding/source/Opening.rst

 Open all hands with 13 or more HCP, almost all hands with 12, and any hand with an Ace in one suit and an AK in another.

-Hands with more extreme distributions can open with less points.
+Hands with more extreme distributions can open with fewer points.
 Use the :term:`Rule of` 20: Add your HCP and the lengths of your longest two suits; if the total is 20 or more, consider opening the hand if you have at least 10 HCP.